kyma-project/test-infra/development/tools/cmd/pjtester/README.md

 Because the file `vpath/pjtester.yaml` is used by pjtester only to know the ProwJob name to test, it should not exist outside of the PR.
 This is why the `pre-master-test-infra-vpathgurad` required context was added.
 Its simple task is to fail whenever the `vpath` directory exists and to prevent the PR merge.
 As soon as the virtual path disappears from the PR, `vpathguard` will allow for the PR merge.

-## Prerequisites

-ProwJob tester is a tool running on Prow.
-You need working Prow instance to use it.

-## Installation

-To make pjtester work for you, you need to compile it and build image with its binary included.
-This is done by ProwJob `post-test-infra-prow-tools`.
-It will build and push `prow-tools` image.
-Next you need to add presubmit job to trigger pjtester execution.
-This is done by `pre-master-test-infra-pjtester` ProwJob.

 ## Usage